bpuderer/python-unittest-tutorial/README.md

 ## Assertions

 The TestCase class provides a number of assert methods including the common assertEqual(), assertNotEqual(), assertTrue(), and assertFalse().
-See the [official documentation] (https://docs.python.org/2.7/library/unittest.html#assert-methods).
+See the [official documentation](https://docs.python.org/2.7/library/unittest.html#assert-methods).

 As of python 2.7, assertEqual() automatically selects type-specific methods if the two args are the same type including strings, sequences, lists, tuples, sets or frozensets, dicts.
 See [docs](https://docs.python.org/2.7/library/unittest.html#type-specific-methods) for details.
 These methods construct error messages detailing the differences between the two arguments.